alanesq/DRO/README.md

 <img src="/PCB/circuit.jpg" />

-Note: I am using GPIO0 which isn't ideal as it is also attached to the onboard button, but if you do not install the pullup resistor and use a lower value resistor on the input this seems to work fine (although it can stop the hardware reset working when programming the CYD).
+Note: I am using GPIO0 which isn't ideal as it is also attached to the onboard button, but if you do not install the pull-up resistor and use a lower value resistor on the input this seems to work fine (although it can stop the hardware reset working when programming the CYD).

 There are connections for GPIO1 and 3 which are the serial pins but could be used as general GPIO if required (it can be programmed by OTA so this would not be a big problem).